-INSTITUTIONAL ANNUAL CHECK-IN (IAC) PROCEDURES
+ANNUAL CHECK-IN PROCEDURES

-- 1. Franklin University requires PIs to submit a completed and signed Institutional Annual Check-In (IAC) form for all IRB approved research projects that are not required to undergo continuing review in accordance with federal guidelines.
-For these protocols, IRB staff send IAC requests and reminders to the PI before the one-year period after initial IRB approval or last check-in ends (e.g., approximately 12 weeks, 8 weeks, and 4 weeks prior to one year).
+- 1. Franklin University requires PIs to complete an Annual Check-In for all IRB approved research projects that are not required to undergo continuing review in accordance with federal guidelines.
+For these protocols, IRB staff send check-in requests and reminders to the PI before the one-year period after initial IRB approval or last check-in ends (e.g., approximately 90 days, 60 days, and 30 days prior to one year).
 The PI is responsible for responding to those requests in a timely manner. - 2.
-The PI completes the IAC according to the instructions on the form. - 3.
-The IRB Manager reviews the form and contacts the PI for missing information or clarification. - 4.
-IRB staff update the IRB database and file the IAC in the protocol folder. - 5.
-If the IRB Office does not receive a response from the PI, or if the IAC contains reports of serious problems or adverse events, the IRB Manager consults with the IRB Chair to determine a resolution.
+The PI completes the check-in according to the instructions in Cayuse. - 3.
+IRB staff review the form and contact the PI for missing information or clarification. - 4.
+IRB staff issue an approval letter to the PI. - 5.
+If the IRB Office does not receive a response from the PI, or if the Annual Check-In contains reports of serious problems or adverse events, the IRB Office consults with the IRB Chair to determine a resolution.